gini/gini-mobile-xamarin/README.md

-The Gini Bank SDK ([iOS](https://developer.gini.net/gini-mobile-ios/GiniBankSDK/), [Android](http://developer.gini.net/gini-mobile-android/bank-sdk/sdk/html/index.html)) builds upon the Gini Capture SDK and Gini Bank API Library to enable the photopayment feature while offering additional features like Gini Pay Connect and Return Assistant.
+The Gini Bank SDK ([iOS](https://developer.gini.net/gini-mobile-ios/GiniBankSDK/), [Android](http://developer.gini.net/gini-mobile-android/bank-sdk/sdk/html/index.html)) builds upon the Gini Capture SDK and Gini Bank API Library to enable the photo payment feature while offering additional features like Gini Pay Connect and Return Assistant.

 The Gini Bank SDK is the main entry point.
 You should only interact with the other SDKs through the Gini Bank SDK.